dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A41.2: DCE - Phase 2 - Feature Ideation & Competitive Analysis
 # Date Created: C71
 # Author: AI Model
+# Updated on: C71 (Incorporate user feedback from C71)

 - **Key/Value for A0:**
 - **Description:** An analysis of similar AI coding assistant tools (e.g., Cursor.sh, Copilot Chat) and a brainstorm of potential advanced features for the Parallel Co-Pilot panel.